KleinerWolf215/AmberWeb/README.md

 A history of decisions could be implemented - where each decision could have a expiriy date - individually for show time and for related database content.
 Decisions shall only be visible for members.

 ## Feedback & Diagnosis
 No cookies shall be used.
-But logging might be allowed depending on role and agreement of a user - more in the form of temporarily recording user actions (he start and stops such a recording).
+But logging might be allowed but not without agreement of the related user - more in the form of temporarily recording user actions (he starts and stops such a recording).
 A feedback formular shall be provided, where such a logging can be attached.

 ## Degree of Realization
 * Model contains entities, but tables and schema will be created when running.